 Fin Whale Facts: Conclusion

-We hope that you have enjoyed discovering the fin whale.
+We hope that you have enjoyed finding out about the fin whale.
 You can find out about more amazing ocean animals on the following pages: